mdn/content/files/en-us/web/javascript/reference/global_objects/intl/collator/index.md

 ## Instance methods

 - {{jsxref("Intl/Collator/compare", "Intl.Collator.prototype.compare()")}}
-  - : Getter function that compares two strings according to the sort order of this {{jsxref("Global_Objects/Intl/Collator", "Intl.Collator")}} object.
+  - : Getter function that compares two strings according to the sort order of this {{jsxref("Intl.Collator")}} object.
 - {{jsxref("Intl/Collator/resolvedOptions", "Intl.Collator.prototype.resolvedOptions()")}}
   - : Returns a new object with properties reflecting the locale and collation options computed during initialization of the object.